Luc45/codeception-dumper/README.md

 - Should generate a dump for a given suite that has the `Db` module.
 See examples below.
 - Should be extensible to provide methods that make it easier to export from specific frameworks
 - The first extension will be for WordPress databases
 - Adds an optional "dump_rules" parameter to the `Db` module, which receives a string as parameter, that must match a file in the `_support` folder.
-This file must be a class that extends `Codeception_Dumper_Rules`.
+This file must be a class that extends `Codeception_Dump_Rules`.
 - Should support modules that extend `Db`

-### Nice to haves
-- Minimize third party dependencies

 ### WordPress Dump Extension
 - Possibly a decorator or similar that extends a main class